 Typically, in Wisconsin, the parents share the exemption(s) as long as they both have placement of the children and are paying towards their support.
 Parents who have children living with them less than six months out of the year may claim a child as an exemption provided the court orders the same and they submit a Form 8332 signed by the former spouse with their tax returns.
 The head of household filing status is determined by the parent with the greater number of overnight each year.
 If there is an equal placement schedule, the parties can also agree that one parent can have one additional overnight per year in order to qualify for head of household status .

 Child support is neither deductible by the parent paying it nor taxable to the parent receiving it.

 4. How are maintenance payments (also known as alimony) treated?

-Maintenance payments are deductible by the payor (the person paying them) and taxable as income by the payee (the person receiving them).
+For divorce agreements created prior to January 1, 2019, maintenance payments are deductible by the payor (the person paying them) and taxable as income by the payee (the person receiving them).

 5. Are there tax consequences when dividing property in a divorce?

 Assets divided in a divorce are generally not taxable, but certain assets must be transferred properly to avoid tax consequences.
 401ks, pensions and some other types of retirement assets must be transferred via a special court order called a qualified domestic relations order, also known as a QDRO.
 A QDRO is drafted after the divorce is finalized and given to the retirement administrator to transfer the assets.
 An IRA can be divided without a QDRO but must be rolled over to another IRA in the receiving party’s name to avoid tax consequences.
 The person receiving the retirement account monies must invest those funds in some sort of qualified plan (such as an IRA) to avoid tax consequences.